A neighborhood in Skokie is staying connected with window art activity

 On Friday, neighbors should expect to see smiley faces on their neighborhood windows.

-"The purpose is to stay connected with our neighbors and our neighborhood," said Daniels.
+"The purpose is to stay connected with our neighbors and our neighborhood," said Daniel.

 A neighborhood in Skokie is staying connected with window art activity